Elis0u/Elis0u/README.md

 ✉️  &nbsp;Feel free to reach out to me via email at dadure.elisa@outlook.com or on Discord at Elis0u.\

 ### 💻 &nbsp;My projects

--
-- GTA RP website (Using Twitch API) : [ServeurRP TV - GTA RP](https://dadure-elisa-serveurrptv.netlify.app/)
+- GTA RP website (Using Twitch API)
 - Discord Bot (javascript)
 - Intranet for a golf team (react / node)
 - Golfer social network (symfony)